nickjj/dotfiles/docs/packages.md

 | mpd            | Flexible, powerful, server-side application for playing music |
 | mpd-mpris      | An implementation of the MPRIS protocol for MPD               |
 | wireplumber    | Session and policy manager for PipeWire                       |

+## Linux Kernel

+This is picked by you during the `archinstall` script, typically it's the mainline stable kernel which is the default `linux` package but it's up to you!
+Other options are `linux-lts`, `linux-zen` and `linux-hardened`.

+## GPU drivers

+If needed, these get automatically installed for you by these dotfiles.

 # CLI